 The Kurdistan Region is considered to be the safest, most stable region in Iraq.
-Sulaimaniya, a city in the Kurdish region in northern Iraq, is about 280 kilometers (174 miles) northeast of Baghdad.
+Sulaimaniya, a city in the northern Iraqi region, is about 280 kilometers (174 miles) northeast of Baghdad.
 The three cities of the Kurdish region are Irbil, Duhok and Sulaimaniya.
 The Kurdistan regional government, headed by Massoud Barzani, is in Irbil province.

 Journalist Shirko Abdullah in Sulaimaniya contributed to this report.